 Trần Thị Nhị Hà, deputy director of Hà Nội’s Health Department, said that the department has required hospitals to mobilise heating equipment and blankets for in-patients, ensure warmth for patients in waiting areas and pay attention to the elderly, newborns and children.

 Medical treatment facilities must ensure medicine, beds and emergency equipment to respond to serious conditions caused by abnormal weather conditions such as high blood pressure, stroke, influenza, acute respiratory diseases.

-The Paediatrics Department of Lào Cai Obstetrics and Pediatrics Hospital has brought in an additional 40 beds, increasing the number of beds to 100.
+The Paediatrics Department of Lào Cai Obstetrics and

 Parents should keep their children warm and provide them with nutritious meals to increase their resistance to disease.
 Children face a high risk of flu, diarrhea, measles, whooping cough and chicken pox during winter and spring.
 Parents are advised to ensure their children receive vaccines. - VNS